 Some courses are very dry, and it makes it extremely difficult to follow along.
 I found myself day-dreaming a lot of times while watching the videos.
 Having to rewatch the same video five times is not the most fun thing.
 But I suppose, there is only so much to build when talking about concepts like lexical scope, closure and so on.

 Some courses are incredibly long as well.
-For example, I did a course which was around eight hours long, but I could watch the videos on 2x speed because the instructor spoke very slow.
+For example, I did a course which was more than five hours long, but I could watch the videos on 2x speed because the instructor spoke very slow.
 So you need to be aware of these things.

 There are plenty of courses to choose from.
 And again, they are all taught by professional developers.